 Today, as businesses bounce back and job vacancies are at record highs, employers need to hire top talent—and fast.
 And, just as a hybrid approach to in-person and remote work for employees has become the norm, so, too, will the need for a blended recruiting strategy that will optimise the candidate experience by keeping the advantages of in-person hiring, whilst also continuing to leverage the benefits of virtual.

 In this article, we’ll walk through what a hybrid hiring strategy is, discuss the benefits of in-person versus virtual techniques and provide tips for how to create a hybrid hiring strategy that works for your organisation.

 What is a Hybrid Hiring Strategy?

-Hybrid hiring—or hybrid recruiting—is a strategy that allows organisations to maximise the benefits of both in-person and virtual hiring techniques.
+Hybrid hiring—or hybrid recruiting strategy—is a strategy that allows organisations to maximise the benefits of both in-person and virtual hiring techniques.
 Specifically, a hybrid approach allows employers to leverage the advantages of virtual recruiting when it makes sense, whilst simultaneously using strategic, in-person methods to add value to the candidate experience along the way.

 A hybrid hiring isn’t new.
 Many organisations employed a mix of virtual and in-person techniques prior to 2020.
-However, COVID-19 rapidly accelerated the need for safe, efficient hiring models, thereby leading to greater adoption of virtual strategies.
+However, COVID-19 rapidly accelerated the need for safe, efficient hiring models, thereby leading to greater adoption of virtual recruiting strategies.
 Now, because employers have seen the advantages of virtual recruiting, the benefits of a hybrid model have become clear—regardless of social distancing rules.
 Depending on the type of role you’re hiring for, having a strong hybrid hiring model in place makes it easy to recruit staff 100% virtually when needed or to use a blended approach.